virtual-world-framework/vwf-web/_includes/docs/components.md

 	scripts:

-Each part is optional and only needs to be include in the component definition if that part needs to be customized in the component.
+Each part is optional and only needs to be included in the component definition if that part needs to be customized in the component.
 All relative paths are resolved using the current component as the base.

 #### extends

 This specifies the URI or descriptor of the prototype component that is extended to make the new component.
 All behaviors, properties, methods, events, children and scripts are inherited by the component.
-The default prototype is <code>http://vwf.example.com/node.vwf</code>.
+The default prototype is *http://vwf.example.com/node.vwf*.

 To specify a prototype using a URI, simply provide the URI.